nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-05-31-what-is-the-tfs-automation-platform/index.md

 ---
 title: What is the Tfs Automation Platform
-description: "Discover the TFS Automation Platform, designed to streamline iteration management and enhance automation in TFS.
-Unlock efficiency in your development process!"
+description: Discover the TFS Automation Platform, designed to streamline iteration management and enhance automation in TFS.
+Unlock efficiency in your development process!
 date: 2011-05-31
 creator: Martin Hinshelwood
 id: "3373"